achyuth707/2048-game-on-minikube/README.md

 kubectl get ingress					      -->  # Display all ingress information

 kubectl logs -n <namespace> <pod-name>	  -->  # To fetch the logs from pod-name

+*Minikube Commands*

+minikube start 								   --> # To start minikube cluster

+minikube start --driver=docker				   --> # To start minikube with specific driver

+minikube delete								   --> # To delete minikube

+minikube addons enable ingress				   --> # To enable ingress controller using minikube addons

+minikube ip									   --> # To fetch minikube ip

+minikube tunnel								   --> # To create a network tunnel that allows services with type LoadBalancer to be accessible on your local network

+minikube addons disable ingress 			   --> # To disable ingress controller using minikube addons

+minikube update-check 						   --> # To check if there is a newer version of minikube available

+minikube status								   --> # To check minikube status

+minikube dashboard 							   --> # It will open kubernetes cluster in your default browser

+minikube dashboard --url					   --> # It will give URL for kubernetes cluster

+minikube service <service name> -n <namespace> --> # To retrieve the URL where the service can be accessed